-[16767]NOTE 4—There is no RSNE/RSNXE included in the Basic Multi-Link element carried in a (Re)Association Request frame because there is only one RSNE/RSNXE provided by non-AP MLD during multi-link (re)setup.
+[16767]NOTE 4—No RSNE/RSNXE is included in the Basic Multi-Link element carried in a (Re)Association Request frame because there is only one RSNE/RSNXE provided by the non-AP MLD during multi-link (re)setup.
 See 12.6.3.1 (General).
-An AP MLD can have different MFPR carried in RSNE for each of its affiliated APs and in such case, the (Re)Association Response frame includes RSNE in the corresponding Per-STA Profile subelement of Basic Multi-Link element.
+An AP MLD can have a different MFPR carried in the RSNE for each of its affiliated APs and in such case, the (Re)Association Response frame includes the RSNE in the corresponding STA Profile field of Basic Multi-Link element.
 See 12.6.2 (RSNA selection).

 35.3.3.6.1 Inheritance in the per-STA profile of Basic Multi-Link element